puredrinkology/website/content/recipes/irish-coffee/index.md

   with freshly whipped cream and a sprinkle of cinnamon or nutmeg for a classic touch.
 Don''t overfill the glass!
 Enjoy! '
 base_spirit: whiskey
-category: cafe
+category: cocktail
 collection:
 - fall
 date: '2024-09-23'
 description: 'Irish Coffee, a member of the **Coffee Cocktail** family, was born in the 1940s at Foynes Flying Boat Base in Ireland.
 It''s a warm and comforting blend of Irish whiskey, hot coffee, sugar, and a fluffy crown of whipped cream. '
-family: ''
+family: 'creme'
 flavor_description: 'Irish Coffee is a comforting blend of warm, rich flavors.
 The smoky, smooth Irish whiskey mingles with the robust, bittersweet coffee, balanced by the sweetness of sugar.
 A layer of pillowy whipped cream adds a touch of airy sweetness and a velvety texture, making each sip both satisfying and decadent. '
-fullname: The Irish Coffee Cafe
+fullname: The Irish Coffee
 glass: Irish coffee cup
 has_alcohol: true
 ingredients: